 We build up residual muscle tension over the years as a result of athletic training, repetitive daily habits, and stress.
 If we can’t completely release our muscles, that means we can’t use them through their entire range of motion—and our ability to execute movements fully and exert force is decreased.
-Clinical Somatics exercises use a movement technique called pandiculation that reduces the resting level of muscle tension being set by the alpha-gamma feedback loop.
+Clinical Somatics exercises use a movement technique called pandiculation that reduces the resting level of muscle tension being set by the gamma feedback loop.
 Because pandiculation lengthens muscles through learning rather than passive manipulation (like stretching or massage), the results are long-lasting.

 By releasing chronically tight muscles, you also gain the ability to fully contract the opposing muscle group.
 For many years, my lower back muscles were so tight that I struggled to activate my abdominal muscles.
 Now that I’ve released my lower back with Clinical Somatics exercises, I can easily use my abs.
 Magic!

 2. You’ll develop finely-tuned proprioception so that you can avoid injuries.

 Proprioception is a fancy word that means “how you sense your body in space.”
 As we build up residual muscle tension and dysfunctional muscular patterns, it’s very common for our proprioception to get a little “off.”
 In other words, we’re not sensing our posture or movement accurately; we feel like our hips are even when actually one hip is higher than the other, or we feel like we’re standing straight when in fact we’re slouching forward.